How the scheme works

 Voi:

-• Voi’s Equitable Access Programmes offer several bespoke discounts.
-Click on the United Kingdom section of the website to see offers available in Hounslow.
-Next, click Apply to prove eligibility.
-Offers include the following:
+- Voi’s Equitable Access Programmes offer several bespoke discounts; click on the England section of the website to see offers available in Hounslow.
+You must apply and provide proof of eligibility to receive the offers.
+Current offers are summarised below.

-• Voi4All: Disadvantaged users, including low-income individuals, refugees, asylum seekers, people with disabilities, and those aged 65 and over, are eligible for up to 75% discount on passes and subscriptions.
+- Voi4All: Disadvantaged users, including low-income individuals, refugees, asylum seekers, people with disabilities, and those aged 65 and over, are eligible for a 50% discount on passes and subscriptions.

-• Voi4Heroes: NHS workers, emergency services, Blue Light Card holders, Armed Forces, and veterans are eligible for up to 50% discount on passes and subscriptions.
+- Voi4Heroes: NHS staff, Blue Light Card holders, military personnel and veterans qualify for a 20% discount on passes and subscriptions.

 Parking properly